harishv06/CareFlowv2/CONTRIBUTING.md

 ## Reporting Issues

-If you encounter any bugs or have feature requests, please report them through the appropriate channels within the department.
+If you encounter any bugs or have feature requests, please:
+- Create an issue on GitHub
+- Email: Harishv06.edu@gmail.com

 ## Code Review Process

-All code changes are reviewed by the IT team before being merged into the main branch.
+All code changes are reviewed before being merged into the main branch.

+## Questions or Suggestions?

+Feel free to reach out:
+- **Email**: Harishv06.edu@gmail.com
+- Open a discussion on GitHub